Christian Brothers College High School: West County Campus (2003–present)

-The current campus is located at the northwest corner at the intersection of I-64 and I-270, close to Missouri Baptist University.
+The current campus is located near the northwest corner at the interchange of I-64 and I-270, just south of Missouri Baptist University.
 The first academic year at the new location was 2003–04.
-In January 2006, CBC announced plans to begin drug testing all students during the 2007-08 academic year.
+In January 2006, CBC announced plans to begin drug testing all students during the 2007–08 academic year.
 The school became the first private school in the West St. Louis area to implement such testing, and the proposal received widespread press coverage.

 Athletics

-School mascot
+Team name

-The mascot from the inception of inter-collegiate athletics at CBC until 1916 was the Collegians.
-The team was known as the Hi-Pointers during the early years on Clayton Road through the 1950s; the name derives from the Hi-Pointe neighborhood in Clayton where CBC was located from 1922 to 2003.
-The team was unofficially renamed the Cadets after the students when CBC began mandatory JROTC training in the 1930s.
+The team name from the inception of inter-collegiate athletics at CBC until 1916 was the Collegians.
+The team was known as the Hi-Pointers during the early years on Clayton Road through the 1950s; the name derives from the Hi-Pointe neighborhood near Clayton, where CBC was located from 1922 to 2003.
+The team was unofficially renamed the "Cadets" by the students when CBC began mandatory JROTC training in the 1930s.
 The name became official in 1958 and the Cadets logo was created in 1993 by Jason Buford (class of 1994).
+An alternative nickname that was deemed from the students was "Bub".
+They use this term as a chant and a general nickname for their school.
+Such chants include "Roll BuB" or alternatives.

 Athletic grounds

-Klemm Field at W. Michael Ross '66 Stadium
+A. Spinelli 86' Field at W. Michael Ross '66 Stadium

-Prominently viewed off of I-64 on the Town and Country campus is W. Michael Ross Stadium, a 3,000 seat Multi-Purpose stadium hosting Football, Soccer, Lacrosse and Ultimate.
+Prominently viewed off of I-64, on the Town and Country campus, is W. Michael Ross Stadium, a 3,000 seat multi-purpose stadium hosting football, soccer, lacrosse, and ultimate.
 Carved into the southern hill of the campus, Ross Stadium is known for its dusk time shadows and sun rays during early season football games.
 It also prominently features a rock "CBC" on the grandstand hillside, similar to the University of Missouri "M".
-Klemm Field in 2012 became a "Championship Field".
-The turf that was used to replace the original surface is from the Mercedes-Benz Superdome and hosted the BCS National Championship and several Bowl Games.
+Spinelli Field in 2012 became a "Championship Field".
+The turf that was used to replace the original surface is from the Mercedes-Benz Superdome and hosted the BCS National Championship and several bowl games.

 Cadet Park

-CBC's practice fields are called "Cadet Park"; it has enough room for about 2 football fields.
-CBC's tennis courts are also here.
+CBC's practice fields are called "Cadet Park"; it has enough room for about two football fields.
+CBC's baseball field and tennis courts are also here.